Name: Lauren Rowe

-Appearance: Lauren is tall for a female at 5 feet 10 inches, and weighs 155 pounds.
+Appearance: Lauren is tall for a female at 5'10'', and weighs 155 pounds.
 She is a relatively thin individual, with toned arm and leg muscles from softball.
-In general, though, her body appears to be nothing special.
+Other than that, she is normally proportioned.

 Her skin is a little tan, especially during the summer, but she is unmistakably Caucasian.
 Her face is somewhat thin, and she has a slightly pointed chin.
 Her thin nose has a small upward tilt, with a straight bridge.
 Little makeup can be seen on her face, but she does use small amounts to cover some imperfections.
 She has long eyelashes, and light brown eyes.
 Lastly, she has long, dark brown hair reaching to about the middle of her back - sometimes tied up in a ponytail, due to sports and scientific experiments.

 While an occasional person might consider her pretty, the word that probably most describes her is dignified.
 Her attire reflects that; she often wears knee-length skirts, cardigans, sweaters, and pea coats, though not often all at the same time.
 On occasion, though, especially when with close friends, she'll settle for a T-shirt and jeans.

 On the day of the abduction, Lauren was wearing a short-sleeved grey T-shirt, a black open cardigan, and blue jean capri pants, along with black no-show socks and grey Vans.

 Biography: Lauren was born to Michelle and Christopher Rowe in Seattle.
 Her younger sister, Kaitlyn, is three years younger than her.
 She was a eager, active child, intent on exploring the world around her.
 This sometimes got her into trouble, but her parents watched her very closely, as she was their first child, so she never got into more trouble than she could handle.